Lawmakers unveil $1.3 trillion spending bill as Friday deadline looms

 Breaking News Emails

-The measure’s release came hours after congressional leaders met in the morning to discuss a few remaining details.
+The release of the 2,232-page measure came hours after congressional leaders met in the morning to discuss a few remaining details.
 House lawmakers were originally aiming for a Thursday floor vote, but that may be pushed back by a day.
 Funding expires just before midnight Friday.

 Speaker Paul Ryan, R-Wis., praised the compromise in a statement, saying that "no bill of this size is perfect."
 “House appropriators have ensured that increases in non-defense spending are directed at securing the homeland, protecting our schools, and rebuilding American infrastructure," he said.